aakash-gorai/ethereum-crypto-wallet/README.md

-# -etherem_crypto_wallet
+# ethereum_crypto_wallet
-This repo contains a small project on etherem blockchain using solidity language.
+This repo contains a small project on ethereum blockchain using solidity language.